-General Aviation Flying training will be conducted in the Cessna 172 at Latrobe Valley through our Training Partner, Australian Pilot Training Alliance.
+General Aviation Flying training will be conducted in our Cessna 172’s at Latrobe Valley through our Training Partner.
 You will learn all the basic flying skills you will need for your future career or hobby of flying.

 After covering the basic sequences of flying the aircraft and take off and landing practice, you will be approaching the time for your first solo flight.